ChainTerra/BTCLT-Guide/index.md

 # Hero section
 title: CloutPool
-description: An open franchise project, which aims to provide an open system alternative for the traditional franchise model.
+description: CloutPool aims to create a variety of different software to mine BitClout.
+BitClout is an experimental cryptocurrency built on the concept of making a marketplace of creators.
 buttons:
     - content: About
       url: 'https://chainterra.github.io/BTCLT-Guide/about/'